PennController/penncontroller.github.io/reference/_mousetracker/mousetracker-log.md

 ---

 + See the discussion and example script on the MouseTracker element page for more information about the format of the string reporting the coordinates.
++ Additionally you can log click by writing the command: mousetracker.log("click") .

 <!--more-->